quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part21_Looking_Deeper.md

 #### Linear Semi-Gradient n-step TD Convergence

-Linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all \(n\), tending towards an approximate value error (VE) that is within a bound of the optimal error.
-This bound tightens with higher values of \(n\) and approaches zero as \(n \rightarrow 1\).
-However, in practice, very high \(n\) results in slow learning, suggesting some degree of bootstrapping (\(n < 1\)) is usually preferable.
+Linear semi-gradient n-step TD is guaranteed to converge under standard conditions for all $n $, tending towards an approximate value error (VE) that is within a bound of the optimal error.
+This bound tightens with higher values of $ n $and approaches zero as$ n \rightarrow 1 $.
+However, in practice, very high$ n $results in slow learning, suggesting some degree of bootstrapping ($ n < 1$) is usually preferable.

 :p What does linear semi-gradient n-step TD converge to under standard conditions?
 ??x
 Linear semi-gradient n-step TD converges to an approximate value error (VE) that is within a bound of the optimal error.
-This bound tightens with higher values of \(n\) and approaches zero as \(n \rightarrow 1\). x??
+This bound tightens with higher values of $n $ and approaches zero as$n \rightarrow 1$. x??

 ---